vladdu/vscode-erlang-lsp/README.md

 # erlang README

-This repository provides both an Erlang language server and a VSCode extension talking with that server.
+This repository provides a VSCode extension that interfaces with the Erlang language server at https://github.com/erlang/sourcer.

 To begin with, this is meant to be a testbed for the server and there will be few (if any) other features (like syntax highlighting or executing code).
-There are other extension that provide those.
-I think that it will be possible to use these other extensions at the same time.

-Later, the server will probably get its own home and more clients will be developed (erlide, the Eclipse IDE, will use it).
+For these, we recommend the `pgourlain.erlang` extension, that seems to have most functionality at this moment.

 ## Features